pankeshpatel/DApp-MultiPage-Template/README.md

 - Step 10: update `factory.js` file with a deployed contract address (specified in `contract-address.txt`)
 - Step 11: Use factory instance in React components (in `pages` directory) to interact with a deployed contract

+> Source of images: "Ethereum and Solidity: The Complete Developer's Guide" by Stephen Grider

 ### WebApp and Smart Contract Interaction ###

 > This is an example of how factory pattern can be used to deploy different instances of a smart contract.